3scale-ops/prometheus-exporter-operator/README.md

 The operator manages, for each CR, the lifecycle of the following objects:
 * Deployment
 * Service
-* ServiceMonitor (optional using `serviceMonitorEnabled: true`)
+* ServiceMonitor (optional, enabled by default `serviceMonitorEnabled: true`)

-In addition, the operator for each CR manages a GrafanaDashboard (optional using `grafanaDashboardEnabled: true`), but in reality it manages a single dashboard type per Namespace (not per CR), so:
+In addition, the operator for each CR manages a GrafanaDashboard (optional, enabled by default `grafanaDashboardEnabled: true`), but in reality it manages a single dashboard type per Namespace (not per CR), so:
 * If you deploy for example different redis CRs, and you want to have the redis dashboard created, you need to enabled it on every redis CR with the same grafana-operator label selector (but in reality it will just manage a single dashboard per Namespace shared accross all CRs from the same type)
 * You can deploy the prometheus-exporter-operator with different operator versions on different Namespaces, so it will create separate dashboards per Namespace (they won't collision, that's why dashboard name includes the Namespace)
 * All grafana dashboards are preconfigured to use `CR_NAME` as the filter of all possible dashboards of every type (for example `staging-bakend-redis`)